olebole/irafdoc/doc/specred.standard.rst

   <dl>
   <dt><b>STANDARD STAR CALIBRATION FILES</b></dt>
   <!-- Sec='DESCRIPTION' Level=0 Label='STANDARD' Line='STANDARD STAR CALIBRATION FILES' -->
-  <dd>This type of file is any file that does not contain the parameter <tt>"type"</tt>
+  <dd>This type of file is any file that does not contain the parameter <span style="font-family: monospace;">"type"</span>
-  with a value of <tt>"blackbody"</tt>.
-The only other parameter used by this type of calibration file is the <tt>"units"</tt> parameter for the wavelength units.
+  with a value of <span style="font-family: monospace;">"blackbody"</span>.
+The only other parameter used by this type of calibration file is the <span style="font-family: monospace;">"units"</span> parameter for the wavelength units.
 If the units are not specified then the wavelengths default to Angstroms.
 All older calibration files will have no parameter information so they are interpreted as standard star calibration files with wavelengths in